Intermittent decoherence blockade in a chiral ring environment: Introduction

-{ \it Introduction.} Spontaneous emission is a fundamental process in quantum optics and quantum electrodynamics \cite{Scu-Zu,Loudon,r1}.
-While in the most typical cases it is described by an exponential decay of a quantum (atomic or solid state) system towards its ground state, accompanied by an irreversible emission of a photon \cite{r2}, the properties of the surrounding photonic environment \cite{purcell,PC}, as well as measurement \cite{zeno}, or collective effects \cite{r3}, can largely affect spontaneous emission, with consequences ranging form control of single-photon sources to decoherence.
+Spontaneous emission is a fundamental process in quantum optics and quantum electrodynamics \cite{Scu-Zu,Loudon,r1}.
+While in the most typical cases it is described by an exponential decay of a quantum (atomic or solid state) system towards its ground state, accompanied by an irreversible emission of a photon \cite{r2}, the properties of the surrounding photonic environment \cite{purcell,itano,PC}, as well as measurement \cite{zeno}, or collective effects \cite{r3,r3b}, can largely affect spontaneous emission, with consequences ranging from control of single-photon sources to decoherence.

-Dimension and geometric constraints of the photonic environment (like cavities \cite{purcell}), as well as engineered surrounding media (for instance exhibiting band-gaps \cite{PC}), can significantly enhance or inhibit the decay rate of a single emitter.
-More recently, more complex photonic environments have been shown to be powerful resources for controlling light-emitter interaction in unprecedented ways \cite{control}.
+Dimension and geometric constraints of the photonic environment (like cavities \cite{purcell}), continuous or discrete-mode structures of the reservoir \cite{nemet}, as well as engineered surrounding media (for instance exhibiting band-gaps \cite{PC}), can significantly enhance or inhibit the decay rate of a single emitter.
+Recently, more complex photonic environments have been shown to be powerful resources for controlling light-emitter interaction in unprecedented ways \cite{control,control2,control3,control4}.